 DNA is the abbreviation for deoxyribonucleic acid.
 The forty-six DNA molecules in the nucleus of our cells are combined with protein to make structures called chromosomes.
 The deoxyribonucleic acid in the chromosomes contains encoded instructions for making our body and controlling how it works.
 (Additional factors influence these functions.)
 The code "tells" a cell to make specific proteins needed for life.
 A gene is a section of a DNA molecule that codes for one particular protein.

-The nucleus of every cell in our bodies contains the same genetic instructions, with the exception of a few alterations produced by mutated genes.
+The nucleus of every cell in our bodies contains the same genetic instructions, with the exception of differences due to mutated genes.
 Egg and sperm cells are another exception, since they contain only twenty-three chromosomes.
 Different genes are active in different parts of the body.

 DNA can’t leave the nucleus, so it requires help in the process of making proteins.
 A molecule called RNA or ribonucleic acid is made from the genetic code.
 The RNA transports the instructions from the DNA to the ribosomes outside the nucleus.
 Here the proteins are produced.